 Okay, Rangoli with colours has become an easy affair now thanks to the ready-made kits and stencils available in the Market.
 But if you want to create a portable, recycled and simple rangoli design idea then Bhupali, a reader of Patty’s blog has this awesome idea for you.
 Made by using cardboard packaging this rangoli design can be used over and over again.

 DIY Diwali Candles

-Remember all those seashells you have been collecting from your trips to Goa, it is the time to put them to some beautiful use with these candles.
+Remember all those seashells you have been collecting from your trips to Goa, it is time to put them to some beautiful use with these candles.
 For the tutorial head over to the Domestic Diva incarnated Martha Stewart.

 Cinnamon Stick Candles

-What if you could create awesome rustic looking candles which also smelled heavenly?
+What if you could create awesome rustic looking candles that also smelled heavenly?
 Then this delicious tutorial is just for you, all you need are unscented candles, cinnamon sticks and some twine.
 Placed single or grouped together these will be the highlight of your Diwali decor.

 DIY Diwali Lights

-I absolutely love Diwali lights, they create a magical ambience and make your Diwali fabulous and grand.
+I absolutely love Diwali lights.
+They create a magical ambience and make your Diwali fabulous and grand.
 While the market is flooded with Diwali lights of all shapes and sizes, there is something special about creating your own Diwali fairy lights.